 The philosophy: wabi-sabi and resilience

-From kintsugi to the mask
+From kintsugi to the Hannya mask

-Translating this idea into a mask comes down to contrast: a dark or bone-white base, and golden cracks that seem to flow.
+Translating the idea into a mask comes down to a contrast: a bone-white or dark base, and golden cracks that seem to flow.
 On a Hannya, the meaning doubles.
-The Hannya is already a woman broken by jealousy and suffering; giving her golden scars says she didn't just collapse, she rebuilt herself, and her pain became her strength.
-One point matters: on a 3D-printed piece the cracks are sculpted into the design and painted to imitate kintsugi, not actually broken and reglued, which keeps the object solid.
-It's an aesthetic homage, not a real repair.
+The Hannya is already a woman broken by jealousy and grief; giving her golden scars says she didn't just collapse, she rebuilt, and her pain became her strength.

 FAQ